The Block cast in shock after public Open Day AXED!

 Meanwhile, some have wondered if a recent online message from Shaynna Blaze could be another reason why viewers are being kept at bay.

-The judge and interior design expert took to Instagram to stand up against some of the comments left by so-called fans on social media, and addressing what she calls “appalling, disgusting comments”.
+The judge and interior design expert took to Instagram to stand up against some of the comments left by so-called fans on social media, and addressed what she calls “appalling, disgusting comments”.

 “A few people have asked me, ‘How do I cope with this?’
 It’s not about coping, it’s about how it’s addressed.
 So whatever these comments are, it’s not that it doesn’t affect me – I don’t take it on, and I refuse to,” she said, adding that she hopes people “move on and reflect”.